Nested resources

 routing.[4]

-When you run bundle exec rspec spec/features/creating_tickets_spec.rb
+When you run bundle exec rspec spec/features/creating_tickets_spec.rb again,

-you’re told the create
+you’re told the create action is missing:

-To define this action, put it directly under the new
+To define this action, put it directly under the new action in TicketsController but before the

-method.
+private method.
 Also add the appropriate strong parameters

-helper method right below private
+helper method right below private, as shown in the

 following listing.

-action from TicketsController
+create action from TicketsController

 def create